Vardominator/search-engine/README.md

 * Run the following:
   * gulp build

-### Install a CORS plugin for your browser to enable local Http requests
+#### Install a CORS plugin for your browser to enable local Http requests
-* Simply search 'cors' for you browser plugin and install the most popular one
+* Search 'cors' plugin for you browser and install the most popular one

-### Test by opening semantictest.html
-* There should be styled like and share buttons

-### Features to add to GUI
-* Print Terms button next to Build Index.
-List terms in left scroll box
-* Check if term not in index and return term not found (print in modal)
-* Print stem of word below query search bar
-* Change Last Query/Documents found table to a horizontal table
-* If time permits, seach term and return definition on right scroll box
+## Usage
+* Run the following:
+  * python3 searchengine.py
+* Open index.html with favorite browser
+* Enjoy a nice glass of rye